-After trying our fair share of products that promise to transform our skin overnight, we know the disappointment that inevitably follows.
-Instead of looking for a miracle product, try making these small changes each day to get glowing skin in less than a month.
+How to get clear skin: a question we’ve probably all asked ourselves at some point.
+After trying our fair share of products that promise to transform our skin overnight, we know the disappointment that inevitably follows when, in 24 hours, we’re still experiencing redness and breakouts.
+Instead of looking for an overnight cure or magic bullet, try making these small changes each day to get glowing skin in less than a month.

 Day 1: Visit a dermatologist.
 It may seem simple, but many people skip this step and subsequently treat their skin the wrong way.
 A quick trip to a skin doctor can take out a lot of the guesswork in your beauty routine.